Spanish Imperfect Tense Irregular Verbs

 • Simultaneous actions in the past: Mientras él cantaba, ella bailaba.
 (While he was singing, she was dancing.)

 The regular -ar, -er, and -ir verb conjugations in the imperfect follow predictable patterns, making them relatively easy to learn.
-However, many common verbs deviate from these patterns, presenting unique conjugations that must be memorized.
+Still, many common verbs deviate from these patterns, presenting unique conjugations that must be memorized.

 Common Irregular Imperfect Verbs: A Detailed Breakdown